 Why Every Rapper & Artist Need To Lock In Their Website Domain

+Imaging an independent artist putting in years of work, time, and money growing their brand and music to find out their domain is unattainable.
 Everyday independent artists release new music, brand themselves on DSPs, blogs, and event fliers not realizing they are putting their brand at risk of being highjacked and held for ransom by a domain reseller.
-When artists don’t have a website, most importantly, don’t even have a domain reserved with a .com behind their stage name it could be a recipe for disaster the second they need a website for branding sake.
-Rule number one in 2022 when it comes down to branding yourself as an artist, buy your domain first and everything else should fall into place.
+When artists don’t have a website or don’t even have a domain reserved with a .com behind their stage name, it could be a recipe for disaster the second they need a website for branding sake, to start selling merch to fans, or to promote a tour.
+Rule number one in these days is to register your domain first and everything else should fall into place.

-There’s been countless cases when an artist go on domain registrars like EnzoDomains.com (a leading domain and hosting provider) to buy their name & launch their site to find out their .com cost thousands of dollars and being sold by somebody who has no business owning the name.
+There’s been countless cases when artists go on domain registrars like Godaddy, Namecheap, or EnzoDomains to buy their .com to launch their site to find out their domain is marked up costing thousands of dollars to retrieve it.
+Most of the time it’s being sold by somebody who has no business owning the name.
 So artists have to resort to putting “music” or “hip hop” after their name.
+Not a good look for anybody’s brand to be honest.

-With the internet and social media, especially artists who run paid ads, it’s not hard for resellers to come across names of artists who gain a buzz or look like they are investing in their name and brand without a website.
-Resellers purchase artist domains on any domain registrar only mark it up for thousands of dollars, literally holding the domain for ransom.
-Literally one of the best legal hustles for domain thieves in the shark music business.
+With the internet and social media, especially verified artists and artists who run paid ads, it’s not hard for resellers to come across names of artists who are gaining a buzz or look like they are investing in themselves.
+Resellers purchase these artist domains on any domain registrar only mark it up for thousands of dollars hoping to cash in, literally holding the domain for ransom.
+One of the best legal hustles for domain thieves in this sharky music business.
+Many of our favorite artists are highjacked and countless others which is proof this type of brand violation does exist.
+Prime examples of some of our favorite artists doing it right is MeyhemLauren.com, BoldyJames.com, and XPTheMarxman.com.